 Try this foolproof method for super-flavorful, falling-off-the-bone ribs.
-They’ll never guess how easy and hands off they are to make (no fancy backyard smoker required!)
+They’ll never guess how easy and hands off they are to make.
 A homemade tangy Honey Bourbon BBQ sauce is the perfect finishing touch.

 2 cups ketchup

 1 cup bourbon

 6 Tablespoons dark brown sugar